gauresh-245/CyberShield-System/README.md

 # 🛡️ CyberShield System

-CyberShield System is an AI-powered cybersecurity platform designed to detect and analyze various cyber threats in real time.
-The system combines modern web technologies with machine learning and AI services to provide intelligent threat detection and security analysis.
+CyberShield System is a cybersecurity platform designed to identify and analyze modern digital threats through a centralized dashboard.
+The system combines traditional cybersecurity techniques with Artificial Intelligence to detect phishing attacks, malicious URLs, prompt injection attempts, suspicious files, and AI-generated media such as deepfakes.

+The platform provides risk assessments, threat explanations, and intelligent security insights using Google Gemini AI, helping users understand potential threats and make informed security decisions.

 ## 🚀 Features